August 3, 2022

 3. Frozen Condenser Coils

-- Dirty coils caused by ignoring annual maintenance
+- Dirty coils caused by insufficient annual maintenance

-- Dirty air filters, which restrict airflow
+- Dirty air filters, which obstruct airflow

 - Clogged drain line, which can result in moisture buildup